OpenEvalProject/evals/manuscripts/elife-75047/v1/manuscript.md

 ## Results

-## A conserved cluster of SQ sites in RIF1 intrinsically disordered region is phosphorylated in activated B cells
+### A conserved cluster of SQ sites in RIF1 intrinsically disordered region is phosphorylated in activated B cells

 RIF1 is a large protein of almost 2500 amino acids in mammalian cells (Figure 1—source data 1) with no known enzymatic activity.
 While information about RIF1 structural organization is limited, analyses of RIF1 homologs across species identified two motifs that are highly conserved from yeast to mammals: the N-terminal Huntingtin, Elongation factor 3, A subunit of protein phosphatase 2A, and Tor1 (HEAT) repeats, and the SILK-RVxF motif, whose sequence location shifted from the N-terminus to the C-terminal end during the evolution of unicellular to multicellular organisms (Figure 1A; Sreesankar et al., 2012; Xu et al., 2010).
 In vertebrates, RIF1 also exhibits a conserved C-terminal domain with a tripartite structure (Figure 1A; Xu et al., 2010).
 The region spanning between these N- and C-terminal motifs is poorly conserved and is characterized by a high degree of intrinsic disorder (Figure 1A).
 Additionally, RIF1 contains multiple serine-glutamine/threonine-glutamine (SQ/TQ) motifs, which are consensus sites for phosphorylation by the DNA damage response kinases ATM and ATR (Blackford and Jackson, 2017; Figure 1A, Figure 1—source data 2).

 ![Figure 1.](https://cdn.elifesciences.org/articles/75047/elife-75047-fig1-v1.jpg)

 **Figure 1.:** (A) Top: schematic representation of mammalian RIF1 domains and motifs.
 The scheme refers to the canonical sequence for mouse RIF1 (mRIF1, isoform 1, 2419 amino acids, UniProt entry Q6PR54-1).
 Filled and empty circle symbols represent conserved and nonconserved SQ/threonine-glutamine (TQ) motifs, respectively, between mRIF1 and human RIF1 (hRIF1, isoform 1, 2472 amino acids, UniProt entry Q5UIP0-1) (see also Figure 1—source data 1 and Figure 1—source data 2).
 CTD: carboxyl-terminal domain.
 Bottom: disorder profile plot of mRIF1 as determined by Protein DisOrder prediction System (PrDOS).
 (B) Schematic representation of key cellular changes and processes induced by the activation of mature B lymphocytes.
 Ig CSR: immunoglobulin class switch recombination.
 (C) Western blot analysis of whole-cell extracts from mouse embryonic fibroblasts (MEFs) and primary B cells derived from mice of the indicated genotypes.
 For each depicted antibody staining, the left and right blots represent noncontiguous portions of the same gel and film exposure.
-Rif1. (-/-: Rif1F/FCd19Cre/+D) Left: schematic representation of RIF1 Isotopic Differentiation of Interactions as Random or Targeted (I-DIRT) in primary cultures of B cells.
+Rif1-/-: Rif1F/FCd19Cre/+.
+(D) Left: schematic representation of RIF1 Isotopic Differentiation of Interactions as Random or Targeted (I-DIRT) in primary cultures of B cells.
 Light (L): light media; heavy (H): heavy media; Act: activation; IR: ionizing radiation; LC-MS/MS: liquid chromatography-tandem mass spectrometry.
 Right: graph depicting the distribution of identified RIF1 I-DIRT proteins as a function of their H/(H+L) ratio and posterior error probability (PEP) (data from Delgado-Benito et al., 2018).
 Only proteins with PEP ≤ 10–4 were included in the graph.
 SD: standard deviation units (0.10) from the mean of the distribution (0.49); Count: number of peptides identified per protein.
 (E) Number of MS/MS spectra identified for the indicated phosphorylated SQ (pSQ) motif-containing peptides in different RIF1 I-DIRT preparations.
 (F) Representative MS/MS spectra of the RIF1 peptides encompassing phosphorylated residues S1387, S1416, and S1528.
 (G) Schematic representation of SQ/TQ motif clusters in the IDRs of mouse and human RIF1, which were defined by the PrDOS disorder profile plots (Ishida and Kinoshita, 2007).
-Orange filled symbols represent the conserved S1387, S1416, and S1528 residues identified as phosphorylated SQ motifs in mRIF1.Figure 1—source data 1.Figure 1—source data 2.Figure 1—source data 3.Figure 1C (anti-FLAG, anti-RIF1, and anti-tubulin).Figure 1—source data 4.Figure 1C and original scans of the relevant Western blot analysis (anti-FLAG, anti-RIF1, and anti-tubulin) with highlighted bands and sample labels.Figure 1—source data 5.Figure 1D.Protein H/(H+L) ratios were derived using peptides’ H/L intensity values in MaxQuant output.
+Orange filled symbols represent the conserved S1387, S1416, and S1528 residues identified as phosphorylated SQ motifs in mRIF1.

 To identify post-translational modifications (PTMs) that modulate RIF1 functions in the maintenance of genome stability, we took advantage of the Isotopic Differentiation of Interactions as Random or Targeted (I-DIRT) experiment that we recently performed to define RIF1 interactome in mature B lymphocytes activated to differentiate ex vivo (Delgado-Benito et al., 2018).
 In addition to experiencing programmed DSB formation and repair during Ig CSR, activated B cells undergo a proliferative burst that renders them susceptible to DNA replication stress and damage (Figure 1B).
 Furthermore, activated B cells express considerably higher levels of RIF1 than their mouse embryonic fibroblast (MEF) counterparts (Figure 1C).
 The I-DIRT approach employed primary cultures of splenocytes from mice harboring a FLAG-2xHA-tagged version of RIF1 (RIF1FH, Cornacchia et al., 2012; Delgado-Benito et al., 2018), which is expressed at physiological levels (Figure 1C; Delgado-Benito et al., 2018).
 For the RIF1 I-DIRT experiment, activated splenocytes cultures were also irradiated, which would simultaneously increase the level and broaden the range of DNA damage-induced PTMs (Figure 1D; Delgado-Benito et al., 2018).
 Furthermore, αFLAG-mediated pull-down of RIF1 was performed under conditions that preserved bona fide protein interactions and native complex formation (Figure 1D; Delgado-Benito et al., 2018).
 The RIF1 I-DIRT experiment generated a list of high-confidence interactor candidates with functions ranging from DSB repair to transcriptional regulation of gene expression (Figure 1D; Delgado-Benito et al., 2018).
 Moreover, a differential filtering criteria analysis uncovered an extended network of factors contributing to DNA replication initiation, elongation, and fork protection (Figure 1D).
 Altogether, these observations indicate that activated B cells provide an ideal model system to probe for RIF1 multiple biological functions and prompted us to re-evaluate RIF1 I-DIRT datasets for potentially relevant PTMs.